Siamul/NLP-Project/README.md

 -----------------------------------------------

+# Retranslating into another language and back to remove poeticness.

+I have tried translating poetic verses into german and back to remove the poeticness and therefore, obtain an aligned dataset of poetic and non-poetic verses.
+I utilized the pretrained models (https://opennmt.net/Models-py/) from OpenNMT-py (https://github.com/OpenNMT/OpenNMT-py).
+The models utilized SentencePiece tokenized text.
+To convert the original poetry dataset in './poetry.txt' to a SentencePiece tokenized dataset saved to './poetry_sp.txt', run:

+> python sentencepiece_encode.py

+Change directory to OpenNMT-py and then, to translate the poetry dataset into german run:

+> python translate.py -model ./averaged-10-epoch.pt -src ./poetry_sp.txt -output ./german.txt -replace_unk -gpu 0

+To translate the poetry dataset back into english run:

+> python translate.py -model ./iwslt-brnn2.s131_acc_62.71_ppl_7.74_e20.pt -src ./german1.txt -output ./text1.txt -replace_unk -gpu 0

 ### We have the pairwise sentences from a part of the Shrek plot and the Gutenberg Poetry corpus found by closest distance between the keywords of each sentence using GloVe (https://nlp.stanford.edu/projects/glove/) vectors trained with Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors) and sentence embeddings from BERT transformers (https://arxiv.org/abs/1908.10084).